-Water may be purchased commercially in “milk jug” type containers, but are not recommended for long-term storage as it will leak over time.
+Water may be purchased commercially in “milk jug” type containers, but is not recommended for long-term storage as it will leak over time.
 Water damage is a mess to deal with, so don’t store these bottles for more than one year.

 Purchase thick plastic water bottles instead of the milk carton-type jugs for long-term storage.
 Buy bottles in higher quality packaging for long-term storage instead of the thin disposable varieties.
 Cases of water bottles can be stacked several high without damaging the bottles.

 Commercial water jugs and bottles are convenient and easy to rotate regularly.
 Some water bottles will develop a foul odor and taste when stored in the heat.
 Store in a cool, dark location to extend the shelf life of bottled water.

 Never store water in used milk cartons as they are engineered to degrade and will leak.
-There are frequently traces of bacteria left from the milk which are difficult to completely remove creating a risk of bacterial growth in the stored water.
+There are frequent traces of bacteria left from the milk which are difficult to completely remove creating a risk of bacterial growth in the stored water.

 Used PET/PETE soda or juice bottles are great options for inexpensive water storage.
 They are made of thick food-grade plastic and are ideal for storing water.
 We have never had any problems storing water in these bottles.
 We rotated ours the last time that we moved after being in storage for 10 years.
 The water was absolutely fine.